What is an Embedded Security Assessment?

 EU Radio Equipment Directive (RED) - Products with radio interfaces are subject to specific security requirements according to EU RED.
 We verify compliance with the relevant security provisions.

 ISO/SAE 21434 - This standard for cybersecurity in the automotive industry defines requirements for cybersecurity management throughout the entire vehicle life cycle, for example with regard to threat analysis and risk assessment (TARA) or the verification of security measures.
-Our embedded security assessments for automotive components for automotive components are tailored to this standard and meet the requirements of technical verification in particular.
+Our embeddedsecurityassessmentsforautomotivecomponents for automotive components are tailored to this standard and meet the requirements of technical verification in particular.

 UNECE R 155 - This regulation contains binding requirements for cybersecurity in vehicle type approval.
-We support you with our automotive security assessment in meeting these requirements during the homologation process.
+We support you with our automotivesecurityassessment in meeting these requirements during the homologation process.

 By working with our experts, you ensure that your embedded systems are not only technically secure but also comply with relevant regulatory requirements.